-2.1.6 Capital Expenditure Sharing Scheme
+2.1.7 Capital Expenditure Sharing Scheme

-For the regulatory period from 2014-19 and probably future regulatory periods ActewAGL will be subject to the AER's Capital Expenditure Sharing Scheme (CESS).
-Because the 2014-15 year is a transitional year the AER declared that the CESS will commence for ActewAGL on 1July 2015.
+For the regulatory period from 2014-19 and probably future regulatory periods ActewAGL is subject to the AER's Capital Expenditure Sharing Scheme (CESS).
+Because the 2014-15 year was a transitional year the AER declared that the CESS would commence for ActewAGL on 1July 2015.